named-data/NFD/docs/INSTALL.rst

 Install NFD Using the NDN PPA Repository on Ubuntu Linux
 --------------------------------------------------------

-NFD binaries and related tools for Ubuntu 12.04 and 14.04 can be installed using PPA packages from named-data repository.
+NFD binaries and related tools for Ubuntu 12.04, 14.04, or 14.10 can be installed using PPA packages from named-data repository.
 First, you will need to add ``named-data/ppa`` repository to binary package sources and update list of available packages.